gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 enclave against privileged software attacks and against physical attacks on the hardware off the CPU package (e.g., cold-boot attacks on RAM).
 Graphene is able to run unmodified applications inside SGX enclaves, without the toll of manually porting the application to the SGX environment.
-For more information about SGX support, see [[Introduction to Graphene-SGX]].
+For more information about SGX support, see [Introduction to Graphene-SGX](Introduction-to-Graphene-SGX.md).

 ### What Hosts Does Graphene Currently Run On?